 - 3 cloves garlic

-- 2 tbsp coconut oil olive oil or any healthy oil
+- 2 tablespoon coconut oil olive oil or any healthy oil

 - 5 cups boiling water

-- 4 tbsp yummy creamy carrot sauce: use any cream or coconut cream
+- 4 tablespoon yummy creamy carrot sauce: use any cream or coconut cream

 - pinch of salt

 - pinch of ground pepper freshly ground will be the best